TheanyVorn/TheanyVorn/README.md

 # 💫 About Me:
 A thriving, dedicated, and passionate sophomore majoring in Computer Science at Cambodia Academy of Digital Technology.
-Currently I am also pursuing an UX/UI Design and Web Development course at Sister of Code.
+Recently, I just grauated from UX/UI Design and Web Development course at Sister of Code with honors.
 I am actively working on projects to build my skills in this field.<br>

 ## 🌐 Socials: